codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 ## Remote access session time limit

 The build virtual machine will remain available for an SSH or VNC/RDP connection for 10 minutes after the build finishes running.
-Once connected, the virtual machine remains available until build is cancelled or the maximum build duration limit is reached (60 minutes by default).
+Once connected, the debug session remains active until build is cancelled or the maximum build duration limit is reached (60 minutes by default).

 ## Useful tips for debugging